City Center in Chattanooga in Hamilton County, Tennessee — The American South (East South Central)

 Topics.
 This historical marker is listed in this topic list: War, US Civil.

 Location.
 Marker is missing.
 It was located near 35° 3.05′ N, 85° 18.244′ W. Marker was in Chattanooga, Tennessee, in Hamilton County.
 It was in City Center.
-Marker was on East 5th Street east of Georgia Avenue, on the right when traveling east.
+It was on East 5th Street east of Georgia Avenue, on the right when traveling east.
 Touch for map.
 Marker was at or near this postal address: 426 East 5th Street, Chattanooga TN 37403, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this location.
-Headquarters of Brigadier General George D. Wagner (within shouting distance of this marker); a different marker also named Point in the Line of Fort Sherman (within shouting distance of this marker); Site of General Bragg's Headquarters (within shouting distance of this marker); Chancellor T. M. McConnell House (about 400 feet away, measured in a direct line); Chattanooga's First School (about 700 feet away); a different marker also named Point in the Line of Fort Sherman (about 700 feet away); Frances Willard House (about 700 feet away); Swaim's Jail (about 700 feet away).
+At least 8 other markers are within walking distance of this location: Headquarters of Brigadier General George D. Wagner (within shouting distance of this marker); a different marker also named Point in the Line of Fort Sherman (within shouting distance of this marker); Site of General Bragg's Headquarters (within shouting distance of this marker); Chancellor T. M. McConnell House (about 400 feet away); Chattanooga's First School (about 700 feet away); a different marker also named Point in the Line of Fort Sherman (about 700 feet away); Frances Willard House (about 700 feet away); Swaim's Jail (about 700 feet away).
 Touch for a list and map of all markers in Chattanooga.

 More about this marker.
 According to the description information provided by the National Park Service, the marker is a, "Cast iron tablet on post at 426 East 5th Street."